 This article appears as part of Visual People, a Q&A series devoted to profiling visually in-tune folks who work in a diversity of industries.
-Subscribe or follow along on Instagram. #visualpeople by … Continue reading #VisualPeople: How Comics and Chronicles Collide in Canada’s Group of 7
+Subscribe or follow along on Instagram. #visualpeople by Samantha Mehra This time in Visual People, we talked with Chris Sanagan and Jason Lapidus, the two minds behind the Canadian comic, Group of 7….

 Red, white and blue is a delicious colour scheme, no?
 Created with: iPad, Apple Pencil, three colours, and one pen type.

 With apologies to the moon, and with great appreciation for all the comic book artists out there.
-I find it *extraordinarily* hard to combine humour and illustration – kudos to … Continue reading I drew a comic (finally).
+I find it *extraordinarily* hard to combine humour and illustration – kudos to those who do it so easily!
+I’d say this honest first attempt of 2018 is “okay”.
+As an aside: I owe my early love for…

 A quick’n’dirty exploration of pop art, via self-portrait. -SM

-One of the best ways to learn how to draw figures is to pore over comics, which capture bodies and faces in a wild amount of different positions and scenarios. … Continue reading Emulating Archie
+One of the best ways to learn how to draw figures is to pore over comics, which capture bodies and faces in a wild amount of different positions and scenarios.
+In particular, I’ve found Archie and the Riverdale crew to be a good guide.
+Pretty proud of this here Jughead from a few months back….

 One of my favourite paintings from last year: Skeletor!
-I didn’t have the heart to sell it or throw it away, so it hangs proudly in my office, neon ’90s … Continue reading Skeletor!
+I didn’t have the heart to sell it or throw it away, so it hangs proudly in my office, neon ’90s colours and all. -SM

 More experimentation with cartooning, the hardest thing ever. #infinityloop